danthelion/cloudbuild-terraform-lab/README.md

 ## Overview

-In this lab, you will learn how to manage infrastructure as code with Terraform and Cloud Build using the popular GitOps methodology.
+In this lab, you will learn how to manage infrastructure as code with Terraform and Cloud Build using the popular GitOps methodology and you will also set up a data ingestion pipeline with Pub/Sub and Cloud Functions.

-The process starts when you push Terraform code to the master branch.
+The automated process starts when you push Terraform code to the master branch.
 In this scenario, Cloud Build triggers and then applies Terraform manifests to achieve the state you want in the respective environment.
 On the other hand, when you run Terraform code locally, you are able to change the infrastructure of the development environment.